rockotseng/java-pcf-workshops/README.md

 }
 ```

-And we provide the credentials for the `fare-service` in the `application.yml`:
+### Configure flight-availability with fare-services's credentials

+In traditional Java development we configured the credentials (i.e. url, username, password, etc) via a `Properties` file or `XML` file.
+For instance, the `application.yml` would look like this:
 ```
 fare-service:
   uri: http://localhost:8081